Andrew-Raz-ACRV/snake_raven_controller/README.md

 **package.xml** ------------------------- The ROS package.xml file.

 The file talker.cpp is the heart of SnakeRaven controller, it is where the main is.
 This file uses the class Raven_Controller.
 Inside Raven_Contoller, there are two threads - ros_thread and console_thread, which takes charge of the ROS publishing/subscribing issues and user console inputs respectively.
 The class Raven_Contoller depends on class SnakeRaven to compute and design snake robot trajectories.
-In the class Raven_Controller, there are two SnakeRaven objects managing the motion of LEFT and RIGHT arm of RAVEN.
-(All these files belong to the talkerSnakeRaven ROS node.)

 ## How To Use This Code on the Raven II:
 If you have an assmbled SnakeRaven tool you can follow these instuctions to integrate it to the Raven II with this code: